BryceFuller1/blogpost/index.md

   )
 )
 ```

-It is important to note that we are naming the two input boxes "one" and "two" respectively.
-This is not displayed on the interface but is strictly behind the scenes.
-This is because we use these names to refer to these inputs in the server side of the Shiny application.
+We first define a user interface function that gives us a webpage starting with the pageWithSidebar function.
+Inside this is where we can customize the output however we like.
+We first give a header and then move on to the sidebarPanel.
+Here is where we have decided to place our input boxes and action button.
+Here we can add text for the user to see that tell the user what kind of input is desired.
+We can also set default values along with a range of possible values that the input boxes can accept.
+The values that are entered in can be referenced later on in the server side of the application.
+It is important to note that we are naming the two input boxes "one" and "two" respectively, along with "goButton" for the action button and "result" for the output we wish to display.
+These names are not displayed on the interface but are strictly behind the scenes.
+This is because we use these names to refer to these inputs in the server side of the Shiny application to do the actual calculations.
 We will now look over the server side of the application and walk through what is happening.

 ```R
 server <- function(input, output) {